Guided Writing Activities for Beginner ESL Learners

 - Example Sentences: “My mother is kind.
 My brother is funny.”

 Using word banks for ESL writing helps beginners structure their thoughts and use new vocabulary in context.
+Get some free printables here.

 5️⃣ Postcard Writing Activity